cs4241-20a/final-project/README.md

 The technologies we used to create our project are Auth0 for the main login page, Svelte for the chat, and Glitch to host Groceryify.

-Our team used the following TO-DO List to complete Groceryify's main functionality and these are the methods we used to complete our tasks as well as who did what: In general, Pradnya, Carley, and Kirsten worked on the server work and most of the CSS in the main page while Isabel worked on the Auth0 functionality and the login pages.
+Our team used the following TO-DO List to complete Groceryify's main functionality and these are the methods we used to complete our tasks as well as who did what: In general, Pradnya, Carley, and Kirsten worked on the server work and most of the CSS in the main page while Isabel worked on the Auth0 functionality, CSS, and the login pages.

 ## Group Tasks for Groceryify
 - Chat – CARLEY